Resources

 How Can Marketing Automation Help You Overcome the Retention Roadblock?

+Push notifications are a game-changer for user retention.
 Marketing automation will ensure marketers like you continue delivering amazing app user experiences.
-Marketing automation platforms like Smartech are built and designed specifically to drive higher user engagement and higher user retention via multiple channels.
+Marketing automation platforms like Netcore are built and designed specifically to drive higher user engagement and higher user retention via multiple channels, including push notifications.

-It helps you understand your users, analyse them and their usage patterns on daily, weekly and monthly basis.
-It also lets you leverage the deep user insights to communicate with them at the best time to multifold your conversions.
+It helps you understand your users, and analyze them and their usage patterns on a daily, weekly, and monthly basis.
+It also lets you leverage deep user insights to communicate with them at the best time to multifold your conversions using push notifications.

 Marketing Automation to Overcome User Retention Roadblocks

-Here are 7 foolproof tactics to help you leverage marketing automation to overcome your biggest roadblock:
+Here are 7 foolproof tactics to help you leverage marketing automation and push notifications to overcome your biggest roadblock:

 1. Identify and onboard your app users

-It further takes an incremental approach to activating your app users which will help them in seeing greater value in your business improving retention over time.
+It further takes an incremental approach to activating your app users, which will help them see greater value in your business, improving retention over time.

 2. Track and understand user behavior